Shropshire Union Railways and Canal Company: Reformation as a joint canal–railway company

 Four new railways were proposed.
 The first would run from Crewe to Newtown, via Nantwich, Whitchurch, Ellesmere, Oswestry and Welshpool, with a branch from Whitchurch to Wem.
 At Newtown, it would meet with a projected railway to Aberystwyth.
 The second would run from the North Staffordshire Railway at Stone or Norton Bridge to Stafford, continuing through Newport, Donnington and Wellington to Shrewsbury.
 A third would follow the course of the River Severn from Shrewsbury to Worcester, with a branch from Ironbridge to Donnington and Wellington.
 The final one would connect Wolverhampton to the Chester and Crewe Railway, passing through Market Drayton and Nantwich.
-The proposed capital for the venture was £1.4 million, and the engineers were listed as William Cubitt, Robert Stephenson and W A Provis, the resident engineer for the Ellesmere and Chester Canal.
+The proposed capital for the venture was £1.4 million, and the engineers were listed as William Cubitt, Robert Stephenson and W. A. Provis, the resident engineer for the Ellesmere and Chester Canal.

-The joint company obtained Acts of Parliament in 1846 to cover the first three of the four railways, and to reform itself as the Shropshire Union Railways and Canal Company (SUR&CC).
+The joint company obtained acts of Parliament in 1846, the Shropshire Union Railways and Canal (Newton to Crewe with Branches) Act 1846 (9 & 10 Vict. c. cccxxiv), Shropshire Union Railways and Canal (Shrewsbury and Stafford Railway) Act 1846 (9 & 10 Vict. c. cccxxiii), and the Shropshire Union Railways and Canal (Chester and Wolverhampton Line) Act 1846 (9 & 10 Vict. c. cccxxii), to cover the first three of the four railways, and to reform itself as the Shropshire Union Railways and Canal Company (SUR&CC).
 The new company was authorised to take over the Shrewsbury Canal and to buy the Montgomery Canal and the Shropshire Canal.
 The intent behind the acts was to build railways at a reduced cost, by using the existing routes of the canals the company owned.
 New share capital of £3.3 million could be raised, with an additional £1.1 million if required.
 Holders of shares in the existing canal companies exchanged them for new shares.
 The Ellesmere and Chester was valued at £250,004, the Birmingham and Liverpool Junction at £150,000, and the Shrewsbury at £75,000.
 The company carried forward debts and liabilities of £800,207.